-In accordance with Resolution No. 2006-04 made by the District Board of Directors on August 22, 2006, mitigation measures shall be implemented prior to and during construction to reduce significant environmental effects.
+In accordance with Resolution No. 2006-04 made by the MPWMD Board of Directors on August 22, 2006, mitigation measures shall be implemented prior to and during construction to reduce significant environmental effects.
 The Mitigation Monitoring and Reporting Program (MMRP) to be included in Attachment A shows the approved mitigation measures and responsibilities applicable to this contract.
-Contractor responsibilities set forth in the MMRP are included in the Contractors bid and bid price.
+Contractor responsibilities set forth in the MMRP are to be included in the Contractors bid and bid price.

-The Contractor shall include all materials, labor, and equipment necessary to comply with the following environmental best practices at no additional expense to the District:
+The Contractor shall include all materials, labor, and equipment necessary to comply with the following environmental best practices at no additional expense to MPWMD:

 - The Contractor shall protect trees near the construction area with protective fencing placed around the trees and extending 3' from the drip line. - Implement Non-Native, Invasive Species Controls.
 The following measures shall be implemented to reduce the introduction and spread of non-native, invasive species: - 1.
-Any landscaping or replanting required for the project shall not use species listed as noxious by the California Department of Food and Agriculture (CDFA).
+Any landscaping or replanting required for the project shall not use species listed as noxious by the California Department of Food and Agriculture (CDFA). - 2.
+Bare and disturbed soil shall be landscaped with CDFA recommended seed mix or plantings from locally adopted species to preclude the invasion on noxious weeds in the Project Study Area. - 3.
+Construction equipment shall be cleaned of mud or other debris that may contain invasive plants and/or seeds and inspected to reduce the potential of spreading noxious weeds, before mobilizing to arrive at the construction site and before leaving the construction site.